rahultumpala/rahultumpala.github.io/_posts/2023-05-17-fptrs-in-cpp.md

 I've been [writing an interpreter](https://interpreterbook.com) for the Monkey programming langugage in C++ for quite some time now.
 It is nearing completion :)

 One of the steps involved in acheiving a fully functional interpreter is writing a parser.
 The interpreter I'm writing uses [top-down operator precedence](https://tdop.github.io/) by Vaughan Pratt.
-It is also famously known as Pratt parsing.
+It is also popularly known as Pratt parsing.

 Thorsten cleanly implements pratt parsing by storing parse functions for each different token encountered.
-The implementation is actually quite simple....but in Golang :(
+The implementation is actually quite simple....in Golang :(

 The implementation, when translated into C++ demands storage, retrieval and invocation of function pointers.